Healthcare and Technology

 These new apps also allow cross-specialty communication, ensuring that the margin of error of a single patient’s reading is slim and that all responders are prepped and prepared for emergencies.

 Physicians and other medical staff can use special apps and virtual reality to train for surgery.
 Emergency Department physicians can use these same tools to prepare and respond in real time.
 New app-based technology is providing lifelike training on demand to keep surgical skills fresh and help prevent mistakes from happening in the Emergency Room.

 Better Patient Evals with Biometric Monitoring

-Not only that, but in a study by Wake Forest Baptist Medical Center earlier this year, surgeons learned that a brain implant increased short-term memory capabilities by 37% percent, showing that medical advances and biometric monitoring aren’t just the ideas of science fiction any longer.
+In a study by Wake Forest Baptist Medical Center earlier this year, Surgeons learned that a brain implant increased short-term memory capabilities by 37 percent, showing that medical advances and biometric monitoring aren’t just the ideas of science fiction any longer.

 The Future of Healthcare Tech